Social media marketing is hard work.

 - Articles that weren’t on your radar are suddenly doing well.
 All it takes is for one influencer to post one link and you may see a spike in traffic.

-Which social media campaigns are attracting and converting visitors?
+Which social media campaigns attract and convert visitors?

 Acquisition > Traffic acquisition report, set to “Session campaign”